nfsarmento/nuno-sarmento-popup/README.md

 **Installation**

-1. Upload the plugin files to the `/wp-content/plugins/nuno-sarmento-popup` directory, or install the plugin through the WordPress plugins screen directly.
+1. Upload the plugin files to the `/wp-content/plugins/nuno-sarmento-popup` directory, or install the plugin through the WordPress plugins screen directly. <br />
-2. Activate the plugin through the 'Plugins' screen in WordPress.
+2. Activate the plugin through the 'Plugins' screen in WordPress. <br />
-3. Use the Settings->Plugin Name screen to configure the plugin.
+3. Use the Settings->Plugin Name screen to configure the plugin. <br />

 **Frequently Asked Questions**

-*How to modify popup window style?
+*How to modify popup window style? <br />

-*Please go to NS PopUp settings and choose your favorite colors.
+*Please go to NS PopUp settings and choose your favorite colors. <br />

-*How to modify popup opening time?
+*How to modify popup opening time? <br />

-*Please go to NS PopUp settings and change the "Timer".
+*Please go to NS PopUp settings and change the "Timer". <br />

-*Examples:
+*Examples: <br />

-* 2000 = 2 seconds
+* 2000 = 2 seconds <br />
-* 4000 = 4 seconds
+* 4000 = 4 seconds <br />
-* 6000 = 5 seconds
+* 6000 = 5 seconds <br />